JLWolf/twitchvods/README.md

 # Notes
 The domains that host these .m3u8 files change periodically.
-The current domain for this script is set to https://d2vjef5jvl6bfs.cloudfront.net and will not be automatically updated. if the VOD is not found on that domain then the script will print "VOD not found".
+The current domain for this script is set to https://d2vjef5jvl6bfs.cloudfront.net and will not be automatically updated.
+If the VOD is not found on that domain then the script will print "VOD not found".

 Past domains have been: